Tetris Ultimate: Release

 Tetris Ultimate was first released in November 2014 for the Nintendo 3DS as retail game and as digital download in the Nintendo 3DS eShop.
 In December 2014, the game became available as a digital download for Xbox One and PlayStation 4.
 In 2015, the game was released for PlayStation Vita.

 Because of the release of Tetris Ultimate, Electronic Arts removed the PlayStation 3 and PlayStation Portable versions of Tetris from the PlayStation Store in January 2014, while Nintendo removed the 1989 Game Boy version of Tetris and the digital download of the 2011 game Tetris: Axis from the Nintendo 3DS eShop in December 2014.
 From January 2014 to February 2019, Ubisoft held the license rights for the PlayStation 4, Xbox One, Nintendo 3DS, PS Vita, and PC downloadable versions of Tetris.

-As of February 2019, Tetris Ultimate has been delisted on all platforms and neither the game or its DLC are available digitally.
+As of February 2019, Tetris Ultimate has been delisted on all platforms and neither the game nor its DLC are available digitally.

 Reception

-Critical response to Tetris Ultimate was mixed.
-GameSpot gave the game a 7/10, praising it for being a good version of Tetris, as well as the extensive customization options, stating "If all you want is a good version of classic Tetris for your new console, this one will suit your needs well".
+The game received "mixed or average reviews", according to the review aggregation website Metacritic.
+GameSpot praised the PlayStation 4 and Xbox One versions for being a good version of Tetris, as well as the extensive customization options, stating, "If all you want is a good version of classic Tetris for your new console, this one will suit your needs well."
 However, he also criticized the bugginess of the online play and the lack of innovation or new modes.
 The PlayStation 4 and Xbox One versions were also criticized for the multitude of issues in the online modes.